 Board of Directors

-Kenneth Bate has served as a member of our board of directors since September 2014.
-Mr. Bate is currently a director of AVEO Pharmaceuticals, Catabasis Pharmaceuticals, Epizyme Inc and Vanda Pharmaceuticals.
+Kenneth Bate has served as a member of our board of directors since September 2014 and as our chairman since December 2018.
+Mr. Bate is currently a director of AVEO Pharmaceuticals, Catabasis Pharmaceuticals, Epizyme Inc. and Madrigal Pharmaceuticals.
 Mr. Bate previously served as President and Chief Executive Officer of Archemix Corp. and NitroMed Inc., Chief Financial Officer of Millennium Pharmaceuticals Inc. and Biogen Inc., and co-founded JSB Partners LLC, a banking and advisory services firm for biopharmaceutical and life sciences companies.
 He holds an M.B.A. from The Wharton School at the University of Pennsylvania and a B.A. from Williams College.

-Howard Mayer, M.D. has served as a member of our board of directors since March 2017 and currently serves on our Scientific Advisory Board as well.
-Dr. Mayer is currently Senior Vice President and head of global clinical development at Shire plc.
-Dr. Mayer joined Shire in 2012 and is responsible for global clinical development across hematology, immunology, oncology, genetic diseases, GI/metabolic, neuroscience and ophthalmology therapeutic areas.
+Howard Mayer, M.D. has served as a member of our board of directors since March 2017.
+Most recently Dr. Mayer served as Head of Rare Disease Business Unit, R&D at Takeda, following his role as Senior Vice President and Chief Medical Officer at Shire Plc.
+Dr. Mayer joined Shire in 2012 and was responsible for global clinical development across hematology, immunology, oncology, genetic diseases, GI/metabolic, neuroscience and ophthalmology therapeutic areas.
 Previously, he served as Chief Medical Officer at EMD Serono, a division of Merck KGaA, since 2009.
 Prior to that, he held a variety of global roles at Pfizer Inc. including head of clinical development and medical affairs for Virology/Infectious Diseases.
 Prior to joining Pfizer, he served as Director of Infectious Diseases Clinical Research at Bristol-Myers Squibb for five years.
-He currently serves on the scientific advisory boards of Macrolide Pharmaceuticals, and Arsanis Biosciences, and has served on the board of Autism Speaks in New England since 2011 and on the board of the Melmark Charitable Foundation since 2016.
+He currently serves on the board of Autism Speaks in New England since 2011.
 Dr. Mayer obtained his B.A. from the University of Pennsylvania and his M.D. from Albert Einstein College of Medicine in New York, which was followed by an internship and residency at Mount Sinai Hospital and an Infectious Diseases fellowship at Harvard Medical School.
-In 2011, he was honored by PharmaVoice as one of the 100 Most Inspiring People in the Life Sciences Industry.
+In 2011 and 2017, he was honored by PharmaVoice as one of the 100 Most Inspiring People in the Life Sciences Industry.